appium/appium-espresso-driver/docs/reference/capabilities.md

 | -- | -- | -- |
 | `appium:isHeadless` | `boolean` | `false` |

 Whether to start the emulator in headless mode.
-Maps to the [`-no-window` command-line argument](https://developer.android.com/studio/run/emulator-commandline).
+Maps to the [`-no-window`](https://developer.android.com/studio/run/emulator-commandline) emulator command-line argument.
 Only applied if the emulator is not already running.

 ### allowDelayAdb